k2view-academy/K2View-Academy/articles/30_web_framework/05_data_editor_schema_viewer.md

 * Each table has:
   * Input, its predecessor in the hierarchy and their linkage field/s.
   * Output (optional), the linkage field/s to its linked tables.
-* Each table has a clickable link to the table Data Viewer screen.
+* Each table links to the table Data Viewer screen.
 * The schema name appears in the screen title as well as in the breadcrumbs in the top Data Editor Catalog bar.

 <img src="images/30_dataeditor_02.png" alt="Data Editor Catalog" />